wprashed/tracepilot/docs/faq.md

 For high-traffic sites, we recommend:
 - Setting a reasonable log retention period
-- Being selective about which events to track
+- Using excluded actions and suppressed severities to reduce noise
 - Using the database cleanup tools regularly

 ## Features and Functionality

 ### What activities does the plugin track?

-The plugin tracks a wide range of activities, including:
+TracePilot tracks key signals across:

 **User Activities:**
 - Logins and login attempts
-- User registrations
+- Logouts
+- Failed login attempts
-- Profile updates
+- Profile updates and role changes (when triggered)
-- Password changes
-- Role changes

 **Content Activities:**
-- Post/page creation, updates, and deletions
+- Post/page publish, update, unpublish, trash/restore, and delete
 - Comment activities
-- Media uploads and deletions
-- Category/tag changes

 **System Activities:**
-- Plugin installations, updates, and deletions
+- Plugin activation/deactivation and update/install/delete signals (when WordPress reports them via the upgrader)
 - Theme changes
+- Theme update/install/delete signals (when reported)
 - WordPress core updates
-- Widget changes
-- Menu modifications

-**WooCommerce Activities (if applicable):**
-- Order status changes
-- Product modifications
-- Coupon usage
-- Settings changes

 ### Can I track custom events from my own plugins?